Evergreen Era Film + Photo

 #3 Beacon Heights – South of Boone, NC

 This hike is a short one at a distance of less than a mile round trip but does have a lot of steps involved.
 I love this trail because it gives you a great mix of forested areas and mountain views at the top.
-The view to the left at the top is not allowed for ceremonies, but you can have ceremonies at the viewpoint to the right.
-I like to recommend this location for ceremonies year-round because you can access it on foot easily even if the parkway is closed.
+You are not allowed to have ceremonies off the left fork in the trail, but you can from the viewpoint via the right.
+I recommend utilizing this location for ceremonies year-round because it remains accessible even if the parkway is closed.

 This spot is close to a college town, so be prepared for some young people celebrating you at some point along your hike.